PopulationAndCommunityOntology/pco/README.md

 # Comments or requests

 Please use the Issue tracker for comments, requests for new terms, and suggested changes to existing terms.
 Before submitting a new request, do a search to see if there is an existing issue on the same topic.
-Click the issues button on the side bar to reach the issue tracker.
+Click the issues tab to reach the issue tracker.

 You can send an email to the PCO mailing list at popcomm-ontology@googlegroups.com.